vzaccaria/chained/Readme.md

 ### What is Chained
 **Chained** is an experiment and a prototype library for Javascript.
-It is meant to show a concept and to provide limited (at the moment) functionality.
-All the examples here are written in Coffeescript (and I guess that this makes me a hippie, right?).
+It is meant to show a concept and to provide some limited but useful functionality.
+All the examples below are written in Coffeescript (and I guess that this makes me a hippie, right?).

-**Chained** allows to chain functions explicitly — both those that return promises and those who dont — without using `then`-based constructs.
+**Chained** allows to chain functions explicitly — both those that return promises and those who don't — without using `then`-based constructs.

 For example, here's how you could create a chained computation that: